Live in the World

 Live in the World is a live album by the David S. Ware Quartets.

 Six tracks were recorded in Switzerland in 1998, and feature Ware on saxophone, Matthew Shipp on piano, William Parker on bass, and Susie Ibarra on drums.
 The remaining tracks were recorded in two locations during 2003: Terni, Italy, with Ware, Shipp, Parker and drummer Hamid Drake; and Milano, Italy, with Drake replaced by Guillermo E. Brown.
-The album was released as a triple CD set by Thirsty Ear Recordings in 2005.
+The album was released as a triple CD set by Thirsty Ear Recordings on February 22, 2005.